-Here is one example: if the SHTF again here, there is parking machine in front of my home that gives you an automatic ticket when you sin here insert coins.
+Here is one example: if the SHTF again here, there is a parking machine in front of my home that gives you an automatic ticket when you insert coins.
 As soon as I see someone busting it open to take money from inside I will go and take the small solar panel from it (it is solar power operated).
 While other people think about money inside, I am thinking about solar power on the outside of it.

-Where you able to hunt or trap anything for meat?
+Were you able to hunt or trap anything for meat?

 It was the city, so hunting or trapping anything more complicated than a pigeon was not really an option.
 The other reason was that it was city in the middle of a war, so real trapping had its own complications like shelling, constant noises, and similar.